 Let it snow!
 (Powdered sugar snow, that is.)
 Bundt cakes are a highly underrated holiday dessert.
 They are so much easier to decorate than cookies, which means a less messy kitchen.
 We’re all about that!
-And this vegan Chocolate Gingerbread Bundt Cake takes things up another level.
+And this recipe for rich vegan Chocolate Gingerbread Bundt Cake is the perfect centerpiece for your holiday table.

-Finally, we topped this vegan Chocolate Gingerbread Bundt Cake with a garland of green.
-We thought fresh herbs would bring a bit more festivity to the cake, so we added rosemary and thyme around the base of the cake for presentation.
-The herbal flavors might not be the best pairing for chocolate gingerbread, however, so we recommend removing the herbs before slicing and serving 🙂Print
+Finally, we topped this moist vegan Chocolate Gingerbread Bundt Cake with a garland of green.
+We thought fresh herbs would bring a bit more festivity to the cake.
+So we added rosemary and thyme around the cake’s base before serving.
+Note that we don’t necessarily recommend adding the fresh herbs to the cake for eating 🙂

 This rich, moist bundt cake makes a beautiful addition to your holiday dessert table.

 - 2 flax eggs (1 tbsp flax meal + 2.5 tbsp water for each egg)